iancleary/flake-hello-world/README.md

 # Example flake to demonstrate remote flake patterns

-Below is a flake, using `example-hostname` to show how to consume a remote flake.
+Below is a flake, using `example-hostname`, to show how to consume a remote flake.
 It's that simple.

 > Refer to the schema here on the [NixOS wiki](https://nixos.wiki/wiki/Flakes#Output_schema)
 ```nix